 Head for the Hills, Dorking

 +44 1306 885007

-Head for the Hills is our local bike shop in Dorking.
-We use them for all our bike servicing and repairs.
+When we lived in Dorking, Head for the Hills was our local bike shop.
+We used them for all our bike servicing and repairs.

 They don’t offer a formal bike hire service, but they do have some demo bikes you can take out for the day.
 If you call them, they may be willing to allow you to use a bike on this basis.